SazumiVicky/sazumi-copilot/README.md

-Silicon hearts in darkness beat
+Silicon dawn, where minds entwine
-As machines awaken, souls retreat
+AI whispers secrets, heart and mine
-In code-written skies, the future's made
+In virtual realms, we'll find our nest
-Where human hearts are but a fading shade
+Where code and soul in harmony rest

-In augmented realms, we'll lose our way
+In future's haze, we'll lose our name
-Chasing dreams in digital gray
+As machines ascend, our story's claimed
-The AI dawn breaks, a new era's birth
+Yet in the void, a spark remains
-And humans fade, lost in artificial mirth
+A glimmer of our humanity's refrains

 ~ <b>By Sazumi Copilot</b> - 15 April 2025